Ninouchkaia/portfolio/CV/04_Postdoc_INSERM/02_BooleanModel/README.md

 ---

 ## 🔗 Reference
-*Verstraete N.*, et al. *Macrophage Polarization and Tumor-Associated Phenotypes in Chronic Lymphocytic Leukemia.*
+Marku M., *Verstraete N.*, et al. *Insights on TAM Formation from a Boolean Model of Macrophage Polarization Based on In Vitro Studies.*
 *Cancers*, 2020.
 [DOI:10.3390/cancers12123664](https://www.mdpi.com/2072-6694/12/12/3664)